justin2004/weblog/DRAFTS/troubleshooting/README.md

 The pilot can only monitor what was preplanned to be measurable-able.

 In the software world, we have more flexibility.
-We can obtain some ad hoc telemetry to systems with sufficient access to the system or source code changes followed by redeployments.
+We can obtain some ad hoc telemetry on systems with sufficient access to the system or source code changes followed by redeployments.